Guide

 Padding can be manually controlled by annotating a type with

-PadBefore
+PadBefore or

 @dcs.dataclass_struct()